nychealth/coronavirus-data/variants/Readme.md

 Please see the technical notes for a description of the different [definitions of SARS-CoV-2 variants](https://github.com/nychealth/coronavirus-data#variants-of-the-sars-cov-2-virus).

 Variants outlined in this file generally include all subsequent sublineages.
-Exceptions to this rule are: BA.2.12.1 and BA.2.75, which are shown separately from other BA.2; BA.4.6 which is shown separately from BA.4; BF.7, BQ.1, and BQ.1.1 which are shown separately from BA.5; and XBB.1.5 which is shown separately from XBB.

-People with confirmed COVID-19 are categorized based on the date of collection of the sequenced specimen, and are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a person whose specimen was sequenced on Monday, May 3, 2021 would be categorized as sequenced during the week ending May 8, 2021.
+People with confirmed COVID-19 are categorized based on the date of collection of the sequenced specimen, and are aggregated by four-week periods starting on a Sunday and ending on a Saturday.
+For example, a person whose specimen was sequenced on Monday, May 3, 2021 would be categorized as sequenced during the period ending May 8, 2021.

 Note that sum of counts in this file may not match values in citywide tables because of records with missing data.